satra124/emco-base-test/README.md

 emco/monitor            1.0.0                           EMCO Status Monitoring
 ```

-EMCO Helm charts don't contain an app version since the specific EMCO version can be specified using `global.imageTag` (for the main EMCO services) or simply `imageTag` (for EMCO Status Monitoring).
+EMCO Helm charts don't contain an app version since the specific EMCO version can be specified using `global.emcoTag` (for the main EMCO services) or simply `emcoTag` (for EMCO Status Monitoring).
 More on this below.

 **Install EMCO on the Kubernetes cluster (on the `emco` namespace):**
 ```